Book censorship: Background

-"Almost every country places some restrictions on what may be published, although the emphasis and the degree of control differ from country to country and at different periods."
+Almost every country places some restrictions on what may be published, although the emphasis and the degree of control differ from country to country and at different periods."
 There are a variety of reasons why books may be censored.
 Materials are often suppressed due to the perceived notion of obscenity.
 This obscenity can apply to materials that are about sexuality, race, drugs, or social standing.
 The censorship of literature on the charge of obscenity appears to have begun in the mid-19th century.
 The rise of the middle class, who had evangelical backgrounds, brought about this concern with obscenity.
 Book censorship has been happening in society for as long as they have been printed, and even before with manuscripts and codices.
 The use of book censorship has been a common practice throughout our history.

 Governments have also sought to ban certain books which they perceive to contain material that could threaten, embarrass, or criticize them.
-A well known example of this happening is George Orwell’s novels, Animal Farm and 1984 being banned in the Soviet Union for their critique of Totalitarian government, With Animal Farm being an allegory for the Russian revolution of 1917.
+A well known example of this happening was the Soviet Union banning two of George Orwell's novels, Animal Farm and 1984, for their critique of totalitarianism, with Animal Farm being an allegory for the Russian Revolution of 1917.

 Throughout history, societies practiced various forms of censorship in the belief that the community, as represented by the government, was responsible for molding the individual.
-According to Harvard Library, books have been getting banned since 1637 when the first book was recorded to be banned.
+According to Harvard Library, books have been getting banned since at least 1637, the first time a book was recorded to be banned.

 Other leaders outside the government have banned books, including religious authorities.
 Church leaders who prohibit members of their faith from reading the banned books may want to shelter them from perceived obscene, immoral, or profane ideas or situations or from ideas that may challenge the teaching of that religion.

 Religious materials have been subject to censorship as well.
 For example, various scriptures have been banned (and sometimes burned at several points in history).
 The Bible has been censored and even banned, as have other religious scriptures.
 Similarly, books based on the scriptures have also been banned, such as Leo Tolstoy's The Kingdom of God Is Within You, which was banned in the Russian Empire for being anti-establishment.

 The banning of a book often has the effect of enticing people to seek the book.
 The action of banning the book creates an interest in the book which has the opposite effect of making the work more popular.